List of Subjects

 Advanced Level

-The Advanced Level course offers an in-depth exploration of both the physical and human environments, and how they interconnect.
-Participants study key topics in physical geography including weather and climate, plate tectonics, coastal processes, hydrology, natural hazards, and environmental issues They also delve into human geography topics, including population dynamics, migration, settlement patterns, urbanisation, economic activities, and development impacts.
+The Advanced Level course provides an in-depth exploration of both the physical and human environments, and how they interconnect.
+Students study key topics in physical geography including weather and climate, plate tectonics, coastal processes, hydrology, natural hazards, and environmental issues.
+They also delve into human geography topics, including population dynamics, migration, settlement patterns, urbanisation, economic activities, and the impacts of development.
 This course also enables students to apply their knowledge through fieldwork investigations.

 Intermediate Level